 Tips and tricks

 - If your dough stays in the fridge for more than one hour, it will become too hard to knead.
-So you have to let it rest to room temperature for at least for 15 minutes, then start to knead it.
+So you have to let it rest at room temperature for at least 15 minutes, then start to knead it.

 - The topping dough can be decorated in different ways.
-You can make a lattice or cut it like I did.
+You can make a lattice or cut it as I did.

 Background & History

-This apple pie is perfect for the chilly days of fall (autumn) and winter, and you can enjoy it with one cup of herbal tea while you're reading your favourite book.
+This apple pie is perfect for the chilly days of fall (autumn) and winter, and you can enjoy it with one cup of herbal tea while you're reading your favorite book.